PresentLocation/Art64X/191203/DesignBrief-Anti-Card.com.md

 - Quick-thinking

 #### PROJECT TIMELINE SURVEY
-- PAST: In Spring 2019, a design draft was produced exploring the key stages of the website user experience.
+- PAST: In Spring 2019, a provisional design draft was produced exploring the key stages of the website user experience.
 Location: http://www.anti-card.com.
+The project has no attachments to this design draft.
 - CURRENT: New design is being explored and formalized.
 - FUTURE: Functionality and design will be integrated into a fully functioning website.